NeilAllen/ruby_rails/ruby-local-exec.md

     #!/usr/bin/env ruby

+Then be sure to regenerate your shims with `rbenv rehash`.

 ## Can I silence the warning message?

 Set `RBENV_SILENCE_WARNINGS=1` in your environment to silence the `ruby-local-exec` deprecation warning message.